CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## **Past, Present, & Future**

-In economic or game theory, a [zero-sum game](https://en.wikipedia.org/wiki/Zero-sum_game) is an instance where for every winner there is a loser or group of losers.
-If you subtract the losses from all the gains you end up with zero.
-In order to increase the likelihood of long-term monetary success, it would be beneficial to avoid speculation except for small percentages of capital.
-Non-speculative investments exist, and once in a life time opportunities happen every year.

 # Throughout time I've always set goals

 - `Physical (Past):` In my youth I was able to reach *31 chin-ups consecutively* (from a dead hang while fully extended each time).
 For comparison, I had surpassed the highest repetition count for pull-ups In the Marine Corps PFT (23) on my own.
 Even though this was accomplished many years ago, and I have not since kept up with this form of exercise, it was one of my earlier accomplishments in life worth noting.